invertase/react-native-firebase/codorials/authentication-with-firebase/understanding-firebase-auth.md

 React environment.
 If a component within your app mounts and subscribes, the method will still trigger even if your component unmounted.
 If this happens and you're updating state, you'll get a yellow box warning.

-To get around this, Firebase returns an unsubscribe function to every subscriber method, which when calls removes the subscription.
+To get around this, Firebase returns an unsubscribe function to every subscriber method, which when calls removes the subscription from memory.
 This can be easily implemented using React lifecycle methods and class properties:

 ```jsx